tardisgallifrey/charactergen/README.md

 This Java console app will run the player through the Life Path Character Generation Process as described in Captain's Log Solo RolePlaying Game.
 The game author is Modiphius.

 This is a project in progress.
-I have finished up to step 2 in the LifePath as per the book.
+I have a complete flow path of the generation process, but lots of TODO's are still left to detail.

 I hope to change this to a web app via Spring Boot and Thymeleaf eventually.